brevzin/cpp_proposals/md/deducing-this.md

 };
 ```

-Since in many ways member functions act as if they accepted an instance of class type as their first parameter (for instance, in `INVOKE` and all the functional objects that rely on this), we believe this is a logical extension of the language rules to solve a common and growing source of frustration.
-This sort of code deduplication is, after all, precisely what templates are for.

 Overload resolution between new-style and old-style member functions would compare the explicit this parameter of the new functions with the implicit this parameter of the old functions:

 ```